skienzmatishun/rippreport/content/p/jack-gets-an-f-again/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Council President Jack Burrell botched a major grant deal for the K-1 property while hiding severe environmental issues from the public.
+Documents reveal how city leadership ignored critical structural warnings and alternative bids to force their own backroom plan.
+Why does City Hall keep rewarding total incompetence at taxpayer expense?
 ---
 Fairhope Council President fails, again.
 The Fairhope City Council rushed into a deal to obtain grant money to purchase the K-1 center.
 Council president Burrell would not consider any other options or the best use for the K-1 Center.
 It was his plan or no plan.